amlarocca/corridor/README.md

   - If no parter yet, player can switch sides
   - If no parter yet, player can start with computer
   - Additional players in observer mode
-- Mechanism for polling or notifications to client

 Overall:
 - Python version upgrade from 2.6